 Accomplished: 30 miles / 50 km, elevation gain: 458 meters (Longer option: 40 miles / 66 km)

 Day Six: Ride to Florence

-It’s our last day, and you can opt to sleep in, enjoy the hotel and take a late-morning shuttle to Florence; or make an epic final ride across Chianti for a triumphant finish at Florence’s Piazzale Michelangelo.
-Say your goodbyes with the stunning Florentine skyline for your backdrop as you head onto your next adventure.
+On our last day, choose between a late morning at the hotel or ride all the way across Chianti for a triumphant finish in Florence’s Piazzale Michelangelo.
+Whether you rode here or took a transfer, we say our goodbyes with the stunning Florentine skyline as our backdrop as guides see you off to your next adventure.

 Destinations: Panzano, Greve, Florence